Virtual reality is an ever-growing field that is slowly changing the way certain fields work.

 This will undoubtedly change in the future, but for now, it is a roadblock that VR has to overcome.

-Virtual reality can enhance student learning and engagement.
+Virtual reality in education can enhance student learning and engagement.
 VR education has been shown to help inspire students worldwide to pursue paths such as science because they can get firsthand experience in it.

 A study by Beijing iBokan has conducted that Students have 30% better knowledge retention with VR.